solo-io/solo-cop/blogs/workspaces/README.md

 Workspaces serve a few different purposes as it relates to a service mesh.

 * Service Discovery - Workspaces must select the clusters and namespace that it represents.
 Services that run in these namespaces will be added to a service discovery group.
 A Developer then will be able to implement service mesh features for these services.
 By default, services within the same Workspace can 'see' other services within the same workspace but not services in other workspaces.
-* Routing -
+* Routing - TODO
-* Policy Enforcement
+* Policy Enforcement - TODO
-* Security
+* Security  - TODO
-* Gloo Mesh Configuration
+* Gloo Mesh Configuration - TODO

 **How do Workspaces interact with other Workspaces?**

+TODO